-The HITAC recommends to the Assistant Secretary for Technology Policy/National Coordinator for Health Information Technology policies, standards, implementation specifications, and certification criteria.
+The HITAC recommends to the Assistant Secretary for Technology Policy/National Coordinator for Health Information Technology (hereafter the National Coordinator) policies, standards, implementation specifications, and certification criteria.
 The HITAC has focused on six target areas as defined in the Cures Act.